There are a ton of perks to owning a business. You’re in charge. You might be able to work from home.

 TurboTax is a big name in the tax software business.
 And it’s no wonder why.
 Their small business solution, TurboTax Business, is one of the easiest-to-use and most cost-effective solutions out there.
 It’s designed for:

 For just $169.99, business owners can download TurboTax’s software or buy a CD.
-Compare that to the cost of hiring an accountant.
+Compare that to the cost of hiring an accountant (more on that in just a bit).

 Self-employed and working solo?
 In my opinion, TurboTax is still the way to go.

-Freelancers and sole proprietors can buy the software for just $119.99.
+Freelancers and sole proprietors can buy TurboTax Self-Employed software for just $119.99.
 For $199.99, you can get the software plus a final review from a real CPA or EA.
 That extra $80 might give you the peace of mind you need.

 Trust me, getting audited is a stressful experience.
 I’ll never forget the day I received an intimidating letter from the IRS.
 My heart jumped through my throat, and in two minutes, I was on the phone with a CPA.
 Fortunately, it was a minor mistake on their end (not a full audit), but the experience did cost me some cash.